How to Accept Apple Pay in 5 Steps

 Alternatives to Apple Pay

 Although many customers still prefer to pay using cash or card, there is significant growth in mobile payment use.
-From 2020, there was a 9.7% increase in the number of mobile payment users and a 49.5% increase in mobile payment transactions in 2021.
+Global contactless payments are expected to exceed US $10 trillion by 2027.

 If you would like to offer other mobile payment options besides Apple Pay, the top options are Google Pay and Samsung Pay.
 Both work pretty much the same way as Apple Pay.
 For Google Pay, you will need to install the app, which is available for both Android and iOS.
 On the other hand, Samsung Pay is only available on Samsung phones and watches.